It is more than just reading and writing we embed effective cooperative learning behaviours and positively support and celebrate pupil engagement.

 - The social skills, self-reliance and confidence necessary to succeed in primary school.

-- It provides age-appropriate activities that focus on the areas of learning and development set by the English curriculum.
+- It provides age-appropriate activities that focus on the areas of learning and development set by the early years curriculum.

 - Based around the 16 fortnightly themes.

-- It incorporates a systematic synthetic phonics programme, using specially developed stories.
+- It incorporates a systematic synthetic phonics programme, using specially developed phonetically decodable stories.

 - It is designed to be a spiral curriculum: children build their knowledge and expertise through repeated exposure to a concept or continual practice of a skill.

-- Kinder Corner includes key elements that are repeated each day:
+- Key elements that are repeated each day:

 - Greetings, Readings and Writings